OfficeDev/open-xml-docs/docs/how-to-get-worksheet-information-from-a-package.md

     Imports A = DocumentFormat.OpenXml.OpenXmlAttribute
 ```

-## Create SpreadsheetDocument Object
+## Create SpreadsheetDocument object

-In the Open XML SDK, the **[SpreadsheetDocument](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.md)** class represents an Excel document package.
+In the Open XML SDK, the **[SpreadsheetDocument](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument?view=openxml-2.8.1)** class represents an Excel document package.
 To create an Excel document, you create an instance of the **SpreadsheetDocument** class and populate it with parts.
 At a minimum, the document must have a workbook part that serves as a container for the document, and at least one worksheet part.
 The text is represented in the package as XML using **SpreadsheetML** markup.

 To create the class instance from the document you call one of the **[Open](/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open.md)** methods.
 In this example, you must open the file for read access only.
 Therefore, you can use the **[Open(String, Boolean)](https://docs.microsoft.com/dotnet/api/documentformat.openxml.packaging.spreadsheetdocument.open?view=openxml-2.8.1&preserve-view=true #DocumentFormat_OpenXml_Packaging_SpreadsheetDocument_Open_System_String_System_Boolean_)** method, and set the Boolean parameter to **false**.